svpino/ml.school/README.md

 ## Pipeline of Digits

 During the program, you are encouraged to work on the Pipeline of Digits problem as the main assignment.
-To make it easier to start, you can use the [Pipeline of Digits](mnist/mnist.ipynb) as a starting point.
+To make starting easier, you can use the [Pipeline of Digits](mnist/mnist.ipynb) as a starting point.

 ## Resources